Showing posts with label Fritz Otto. Show all posts

 Buchbinderei at night.
 Everyone is working late...

-Buchbinderei is also no more, the space having become Tipico, a betting salon.
+Buchbinderei is also no more, the space having become a Tipico betting salon.
 As can be expected, the facade was repainted as well.
-I will imagine that the original Buchbinderi is just hidden beneath the sign...
+I will imagine that the original Buchbinderei is just hidden beneath the sign...

 Tipico, formerly Buchbinderei, in Berlin.